-- 1. Membership: Ten faculty members with at least one representative from each of the four Colleges and the Fourth Division; the Chancellor's designee; the director of the News Bureau (ex officio, non voting); the Assistant Chancellor for University Advancement (ex officio, non voting); the Director Development and Alumni Relations (ex officio, non voting); and two representatives from Student Senate."
-[FS 02/03 #5] - 2.
-Term of office: Three-year staggered terms for faculty; two years for the Student Senate representative. - 3.
-Duties: - a.
+- 1. Membership: Ten faculty members with at least one representative from each of the four Colleges and the Fourth Division; the Chancellor's designee; the Director of the News Bureau (ex officio, non voting); the Assistant Chancellor for University Advancement (ex officio, non voting); the Director Development and Alumni Relations (ex officio, non voting); and two representatives from Student Senate. - 2.
+Term of office: Three-year staggered terms for faculty; two years for the Student Senate representative.

+- a.
 To increase faculty and staff awareness of important actions being proposed at the state level. - b.
-To assist with Faculty and Staff contact with appropriate state officials. - c.
-To improve the state government's knowledge of the effects of their actions on the students and staff at UW-RF. - d.
+To assist with Faculty and Staff contact with appropriate state officials. - To improve the state government's knowledge of the effects of their actions on the students and staff at UW-RF. - d.
 To actively evaluate current public relations efforts. - e.
 To initiate activities and publications which enhance the public relations of the University. - f.
-To maintain communications and the exchange of information between the University's and Colleges' and School's Public Relations Committees and the administration.
+To maintain communications and the exchange of information between the University's and Colleges' Public Relations Committees and the administration. - g.

-- g.
 To seek out public relations ideas from members of the University community to promote a positive image of the University. - h.
 To be responsible for recommending and inviting the speakers for the Fall and Spring commencement exercises and to coordinate this effort with the offices of the Registrar and the Chancellor. - i.
 To function as the Honorary Degree Committee. - j.
-To advise the director of the Foundation and the Director of Development and Alumni Relations on activities relating to alumni concerns and events such as Homecoming, Alumni Weekend, and chapter meetings [FS 02/03 #5]. - k.
-To seek nominations for the Distinguished Alumnus Award based on outstanding professional achievement and contributions to society; to forward a recommendation for this award to the Chancellor for final approval. - l.
+To advise the Director of the Foundation and the Director of Development and Alumni Relations on activities relating to alumni concerns and events such as Homecoming, Alumni Weekend, and chapter meetings. - k.
+To seek nominations for the Distinguished Alumnus Award based on outstanding professional achievement and contributions to society; to forward a recommendation for this award to the Chancellor for final approval. - 1.
 To seek nominations for the Outstanding Service Award and to forward recommendations for this award to the Chancellor for final approval; those eligible are persons outside of the University community who have made exemplary contributions to UW-River Falls through their support of the University's goals and their volunteer efforts on behalf of the University.

-Section M-Faculty Hearing, Grievance, and Appeals Committee [FS 92/93 #11]
+Section H - Faculty Hearing, Grievance, and Appeals Committee